BrittleSkittle/Intersection-Cameras/README.md

 # Intersection Camera
-The goal of this project is to combine the 3D point clouds of 4 different realsense depth cameras into a single calibrated view.
+The goal of this project is to combine the 3D point clouds of 4 different realsense depth cameras into a single calibrated view and manipulate point cloud data for object detection and other smart intersection purposes.

 # Prerequisites
 - ros (tested with melodic)